clemsonciti/palmetto-examples/Paraview/README.md

 ~~~

 3. Once port-forwarding is set up,
-you can launch Paraview on your local machine,
+you can launch Paraview on your local machine.